MichaelMitchell18041/BasicPythonKeylogger/README.md

 <br />

 <h2>Description</h2>
-Project consists of a simple Python script that records all keys the user inputs while it is running, this type of software is better known as a Keylooger.
+Project consists of a simple Python script that records all keys the user inputs while it is running, this type of software is better known as a Keylogger.
 Once the script is run it will record all keys pressed, with the exceptions of certain special characters such as the arrow keys, and stores them in a string value called "log".
 The script will run until the esc key is pressed, after which all the data in "log" will be entered into the "KeyloggerOutput.txt" file.
 <br />

 <h2>Features</h2>